Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/advanced-configuration.md

 ### MSI Utility V3

 This is a utility to allow you to enable the Message Signaled Interrupts (MSI) feature on your systems devices, which may help improve performance by eliminating interrupt conflicts from multiple devices.
 We have a link in this folder to a forum post which further explains the performance and latency benefits of MSI mode, along with the download link for MSI Utility V3.

+## Wi-Fi

+Wi-Fi is a feature in Windows that lets your computer connect to the internet wirelessly.
+On Atlas it has been enabled by default since it is very widely used.
+To disable it just run the `Disable Wi-Fi.cmd` file in the `Wi-Fi` folder.

+You may need to install drivers for Wi-Fi to work.
+You can learn on how to do this [here.](../drivers/getting-started.md)